 Who is using dark fiber?

 Many organizations with large bandwidth requirements are turning to dark fiber.
-Google, for example, has been buying dark fiber since 2005.
+Google, for example, has been buying it since 2005.
 Facebook and Microsoft use it as well.

 Municipalities are also using dark fiber.
-The City of Kelowna in British Columbia has installed about 16 kilometers of dark fiber for use by city facilities.
-The city is also offering dark fiber to local businesses as a way to encourage tech investment in the area.
+The City of Kelowna in British Columbia has installed about 16 kilometers of it for use by city facilities.
+The city is also offering it to local businesses as a way to encourage tech investment in the area.
 Dark fiber is part of the strategic plan for broadband in Canmore, Alberta, and the cities of Durango and Centennial, in Colorado, already have dark fiber networks.

 Dark fiber is becoming more affordable, which means it’s a viable option for smaller organizations as well.
 The market is growing, and is projected to be worth USD$11 billion by 2026, with North America making up about 40% of that market.